eojjn/lab/source/guide_mailman-3.rst

 Configure HyperKitty
 --------------------

 HyperKitty is the part of mailman that takes care of archiving mail.
 It is configured independently and invoked by mailman core. ``~/var/etc/mailman.cfg`` points to the hyperkitty configuration file which needs to be created at the respective location ``~/var/etc/mailman-hyperkitty.cfg``.
 The following file can be adapted to your usage, make sure to generate a secret API key for your instance.
+It seems that certain symbols, i.e. "%", can cause problems when used in the secret API key.

 .. code :: cfg